Palawan: Early history

 Palawan is home to several Indigenous groups.
 The oldest inhabitants are the Palaw'an, Batak, Tagbanwa, and Tau't Bato who are from the interiors and highlands of Palawan, as well as the Calamianes Islands.
 They traditionally practice animist anito religions.
 Palawan's coastlines were also settled by later groups that are now collectively known as "Palaweños".
-Prior to Islamization, the islands of Palawan, Calamian, and parts of Luzon were under the jurisdiction of the nation Sandao (In Chinese records at the 1200s).
+Prior to Islamization, the islands of Palawan, Calamian, and parts of Luzon were under the jurisdiction of the nation Sandao (in Chinese records, in the 1200s).
 Sandao was a vassal-state to the more powerful Ma-i nation in Mindoro.
-Thereafter, groups like the Islamized Molbog people of southern Palawan (possibly originally from Sabah), and the Cuyonon and Agutaynon groups (from the nearby islands of Cuyo and Agutaya settled in.
+Thereafter, groups including the Islamized Molbog people of southern Palawan (possibly originally from Sabah), and the Cuyonon and Agutaynon groups (from the nearby islands of Cuyo and Agutaya settled in.

 Palawan was mentioned as "Pulaoan" or "Polaoan" by Antonio Pigafetta in 1521 during Magellan's expedition.
 They called it la terra de missione ("the land of promise") due to the fact that they were almost starving by the time they reached the island.
 The local datu made peace with the expedition through a blood compact.
 The ships' crews were welcomed to the island with rice cooked in bamboo tubes, rice wine, bananas, pigs, goats, chickens, coconuts, sugarcane, and other supplies.
 Pigafetta described the inhabitants as being farmers.
 Their primary weapons were blowguns with iron tips that could both shoot thick wooden or bamboo darts (some poisoned) and function as spears once their ammunition were exhausted.
 Pigafetta also described the islanders as keeping roosters for cockfighting.

 Before the arrival of the Spanish in the late 15th century, Palawan broke free of the nation of Ma-i but would be conquered and ruled by the Bruneian empire and their vassals the Sultanate of Sulu.